EgorZakharov97/EgorZakharov.github.io/README.md

 * `bundle exec jekyll serve`
 * Open your browser to [http://localhost:4000](http://localhost:4000)

-Now you will be able to see the preconstructed web page with ypur future resume which we are going to change soon.
-The page should look as follows:
+Now you will be able to see the preconstructed web page which should look as follows:

 ![Pre-build Resume](./readme_data/pre-built.JPG)

 # Usage

-Now as you set up the environment and launch the site locally, you can edit and add new files to the project to make the resume look as you like.
+Now as you set up the environment and launch the site locally, you can edit, add new files to the project and see the changes immediatelly.

 In this project you are going to edit data in .yml files which may seem unfamiliar.
 Feel free to use Markdown rools in these files.

 #### _config.yml
 This file contains the main configuration of the page.
 Feel free to replace all the personal information by your own.
-* You may use `Ctrl+/` to exclude some fields you don't need
+* Use `Ctrl+/` to exclude the fields you don't need
-* You may change the avatar by placing your own picture into `images` folder and changing `about_profile_image: images/[your_avarat].jpg` field.
+* Change the avatar by placing your own picture into `images` folder and changing `about_profile_image: images/[your_avarat].jpg` field.
+* Feel free to modify `more_content` section or delete it if not needed.

 #### _layouts/default.html
 This file contains the page layout.
 If you want to change the order of the sections or add a new one (later in this tutorial), you will have to modify the following code: